ctong610/ctong610.github.io/about.markdown

 **What are you up to?**

-I am a summer intern at [IBM Research](https://research.ibm.com/) studying error mitigation and correction strategies for practical quantum computation.
+I am a summer intern at [IBM Research](https://research.ibm.com/) studying error suppression strategies for practical quantum computation.
 Additionally, I am
 * Studying novel metallo-organic systems for quantum sensing applications in the [Freedman lab](https://freedmanlab-mit.com/) at MIT
 * Expanding on my work on stochastic methods for solid state magnetism from the [MIT Physics Directed Reading Program](https://phys-drp.mit.edu/)
 * Maintaining this website